robson-hennes/systatic.co/content/docs/configuration.md

 ---
 title: Configuration
-documentation: true
-order: 3
+description: Systatic has configuration nailed! (at least we think so)
 ---

-Systatic has configuration nailed! (at least we think so)

 ## Config file
 Every site has a `config.php` file.
 It's the main place for configuration in Systatic.